Renato Feder

-Renato Feder (born 28 June 1978) is a Brazilian economist, entrepreneur, politician and professor.
-He has been serving as the State Secretary of Education of Paraná since January 2019.
+Renato Feder (born 28 June 1978, in São Paulo) is a Brazilian economist, entrepreneur, politician and professor.
+He has been serving as the State Secretary of Education of São Paulo since January 2023 and had served as Secretary of Education of Paraná from 2019 to 2023.
 Feder is also a partner at the Brazilian electronics and computing company, Multilaser.

 Biography

 Feder was born in the city of São Paulo in 1978.
 He graduated in Administration at Getúlio Vargas Foundation, and received a Master in Economics at University of São Paulo (USP).

 Career

 At Multilaser, Brazilian S.A. company in the branch of electronics and computing, founded in 1987, which he leads alongside Alexandre Ostrowiecki, he acts in import and commercialization of products from sectors of technology, multimedia accessories and toys.

 He assumed an office in the State Secretariat of Education of Paraná in 2019, nominated by Governor Ratinho Júnior.

 In June 2020, Feder was considered to succeed Abraham Weintraub in the Ministry of Education.

 On 3 July 2020, it was announced that Feder was chosen by President Jair Bolsonaro as the next Minister of Education, where he would succeed Carlos Decotelli, who was nominated but didn't take office.
 Two days later, he declined the invitation.

+In November 2022, Feder was announced as a member of São Paulo Governor Tarcísio de Freitas's team of secretaries.
+At the time, he was still in charge of the Education portfolio in the state of Paraná.